Friday, 29 January 2021

 G6LBQ Micro Node

-As I write this blog post near the end of 2020 I can not help but marvel with admiration at the technological achievements that have been made since I ventured into the world of radio & electronics back in the 1970's.
+As I wrote this blog post near the end of 2020, I cannot help but marvel with admiration at the technological achievements that have been made since I ventured into the world of radio and electronics back in the 1970's.

-I have witnessed the development and progression of electronic devices such as the transistor, integrated circuits and optical devices such as LED's and LCD displays.
-These electronic wonders helped develop electronic and analogue equipment such as the photocopier, printers, fax machines, modems, computers and mobile phones all of which are now part of everyday life.
+I have witnessed the development and progression of electronic devices, such as transistors, integrated circuits and optical devices, such as LEDs and LCD displays.
+These electronic wonders helped develop electronic and analogue equipment, such as photocopiers, printers, fax machines, modems, computers and mobile phones, all of which are now part of everyday life.